calavera/calavera.github.com/_posts/2014-03-09-composable-builds-for-on-premise-products.md

 The basic command that we use to build packages looks like this:

-"hubot build ghp VERSION".
+`hubot build ghp VERSION`

 This sent a request to the server to run the build script for the package.
 That command also accepted several flags to build packages for topic branches.
 More often than not we ended up running something like this:

-"hubot build ghp VERSION --github-branch TOPIC --cookbooks-branch TOPIC --gist-branch TOPIC..."
+`hubot build ghp VERSION --github-branch TOPIC --cookbooks-branch TOPIC --gist-branch TOPIC...`

 Underneath, the script was responsible of several things: